WinPlay02/GitCraft/readme.md

                                repository will not be touched.
       --no-assets            Disables assets versioning (includes external
                                assets)
+      --no-datagen-report    Disables datagen for versioning reports (like blocks, and other registries)
+      --no-datagen-snbt      Disables datagen for converting NBT files (like structures) to SNBT files.
+If "no-datapack" is set, this flag is automatically set.
       --no-datapack          Disables data (integrated datapack) versioning
       --no-external-assets   Disables assets versioning for assets not included inside "minecraft".jar (e.g. other languages).